MariusBotezatuu/LFAF-Lab/Reports/Report3.md

 }
 ```

-### 2. Creating the token class
+### 2. Creating the token class.
 * I created a class called "Token" that has 2 variables: one of type TokenType, which holds the token type and another of type string, which holds the lexeme.
-The lexeme is the actual text of the token, the sequence of characters that matches the pattern for the token type.
+The lexeme is the actual text of the token, the sequence of characters that matches the pattern for the token type [1].
 This class also has a method called "toString" that takes in the variables of the class and returns a string of the format "Token(token type, lexeme)".
 ```
 public class Token {
     public final TokenType t;